SassDoc/sassdoc/README.md

 ### Description

 Describes the documented function/mixin.
 Any line which is nota valid token or a separator line is considered part of the description.
+Parsed as markdown.

 ### @access